 - What other symptoms do you have?

-Prognathism is an extension or bulging out (protrusion) of the lower jaw (mandible) that occurs when the shape of the face bones cause the teeth to be improperly lined up (misaligned).
+Prognathism is an extension or bulging out (protrusion) of the lower jaw (mandible).
+It occurs when the teeth are not properly aligned due to the shape of the face bones.

-An extended (protruding) jaw can be part of the normal facial shape a person is born with.
+An extended (protruding) jaw can be part of a person's normal face shape that is present at birth.

 Diagnostic tests may include: